chaos6631/BlackJackGame/README_TODO.txt

 - for all game functions replace couts with strings that are passed to GameMessage so that all screen output runs through the GUI class.

-1. double-down
-2. split hand
+2. split hand ?? not sure if finished yet, haven't been able to get a hand eleigible to split
 3. multiple decks need
 4. game saving
 5. move all game functions to the game class